-The NCCN guidelines for Genetic/Familial High-Risk Assessment: Breast, Ovarian, and Pancreatic Cancers (3.2023, p.
-CRIT-2) outline clinical criteria for germline genetic testing of high-penetrance breast cancer genes.
+The NCCN guidelines for Genetic/Familial High-Risk Assessment: Breast, Ovarian, and Pancreatic Cancers (3.2024) outline clinical criteria for germline genetic testing of high-penetrance breast cancer genes.
 These guidelines include:

 - 1.)
 Personal history of breast cancer at 50 years of age or younger. - 2.)
-Personal history of breast cancer at any age with specific features: - Treatment indications - To aid in systemic treatment decisions using PARP inhibitors for breast cancer in the metastatic setting - To aid in adjuvant treatment decisions with olaparib for high-risk, HER2-negative breast cancer, triple-negative breast cancer - Pathology/histology - Triple-negative breast cancer - Multiple primary breast cancers (synchronous or metachronous) - Male breast cancer - Ashkenazi Jewish ancestry - Family history of at least 1 close blood relative with: - Breast cancer at age 50 years or younger - Male breast cancer - Ovarian cancer - Pancreatic cancer - Prostate cancer with metastatic, or high- or very-high-risk group - 3 or more total diagnoses of breast cancer in patient and/or close blood relatives - 2 or more close blood relatives with either breast or prostate cancer (any grade) - 3.)
-Personal history of epithelial ovarian cancer (including fallopian tube cancer or peritoneal cancer) at any age. - 4.)
-Personal history of metastatic prostate cancer OR high- or very-high-risk group prostate cancer). - 5.)
-Family history-based criteria: An affected individual (not meeting testing criteria listed above) or unaffected individual with a first- or second-degree blood relative meeting any of the criteria listed above (except unaffected individuals whose relatives meet criteria only for systemic therapy decision-making).
-If the affected relative has pancreatic cancer or prostate cancer only first-degree relatives should be offered testing unless indicated based on additional family history
+Personal history of breast cancer at any age with specific features: - Treatment indications - To aid in systemic treatment decisions using PARP inhibitors for metastatic breast cancer - To aid in adjuvant treatment decisions with olaparib for high-risk, HER2-negative breast cancer, including triple-negative breast cancer - Pathology/histology - Triple-negative breast cancer - Multiple primary breast cancers (synchronous or metachronous) - Male breast cancer - Ashkenazi Jewish ancestry - Family history of at least 1 close blood relative with: - Breast cancer at age 50 years or younger - Male breast cancer - Ovarian cancer - Pancreatic cancer - Prostate cancer with metastatic, or high- or very-high-risk group - 3 or more total diagnoses of breast cancer and/or prostate cancer in patient and/or close blood relatives on the same side of the family - 3.)
+Family history-based criteria: A person with breast cancer who does not meet the testing criteria listed above, or unaffected individual who has a first- or second-degree blood relative meeting any of the criteria listed above (except unaffected individuals whose relatives meet criteria only for systemic therapy decision-making).
+If the affected relative has pancreatic cancer or prostate cancer, then only first-degree relatives should be offered testing unless indicated based on additional family history. - 4.)
+An affected or unaffected individual who otherwise does not meet the criteria above but has a probability of greater than 5% of a BRCA1/2 pathogenic variant based on prior probability models (eg, Tyrer-Cuzick, BRCAPro, CanRisk). (p.
+CRIT-2)